eu command line

 Outputs

-In the current version, eu
+In the current version, eu can only generate one output.

 Output format